silnrsi/font-gentium/documentation/source/productsite/faq.md

 #### *What is GentiumAlt? (only in the original Gentium package)*

 It is a version of the font with redesigned diacritics (flatter ones) to make it more suitable for use with stacking diacritics, and for languages such as Vietnamese.
 The Greek glyphs also use the Porsonic (single-curve) design for the circumflex.
 Since the original Gentium fonts do not include any ‘smart’ rendering routines, there is no easy way to access these alternate diacritic shapes from within the original Gentium font.
-The encoding of the fonts are the same, so the same text can be viewed with either one.
+The encoding of the fonts is the same, so the same text can be viewed with either one.
 There is also no problem with having both font families installed at the same time.

 #### *How are the Basic fonts (Gentium Basic, Gentium Book Basic) different from Gentium Plus?*